aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpicture/_index.md

 ```

-the horizonal offset of shape from worksheet left border,in unit of pixels.
+Gets the horizonal offset of shape from worksheet left border,in unit of pixels.

 **Returns:**
 int